Sorry, you need to enable JavaScript to visit this website.

 The Bethlen Gabor Fund (Bethlen Gábor Alap) is an earmarked state fund.
 It aims to support Hungarians living beyond the borders of their motherland and to strengthen the connection between motherland and homeland.
 Financial grants can be won through a call for applications or through individual grant applications.

-Applicants can be individuals (Hungarian youth outside their homeland), municipalities and other institutions, local governments.
+Applicants can be individuals (Hungarian youth outside their homeland), municipalities and other institutions, and local governments and they provide financial support in the topics of:

 • education,